OlegWock/obsidian-emera/README.md

 ```
 ````

-When using shorthand syntax, content of codeblock isn't parsed as JSX, but passed directly to the component as a string.
-This allows to preserve any formatting, and later correctly render it with `<Markdown />` component.
+When using shorthand syntax, content of code block isn't parsed as JSX, but passed directly to the component as a string.
+This allows to preserve any formatting, and later correctly render it in `<Markdown />` component.

 And for more complex cases there is support for JSX.
 JSX is automatically wrapped in Fragment, so you can add multiple siblings to same block.